top of page

 The Puffin Foundation Ltd. has sought to open the doors of artistic expression by providing grants to artists and art organizations who are often excluded from mainstream opportunities due to their race, gender, or social philosophy.

-The Recharge Foundation Fellowship for New Surrealist Art is a $5,000 award for painters living in the United States or U.S. Territories who are working in the New Surrealist style.
+The Recharge New Surrealist Prize is a $5,000 award for painters living in the United States or U.S. Territories who are working in the New Surrealist style.
 The New Surrealist style is an extension of the Surrealist movement, where artists combine relatable imagery in uncanny and unexpected situations within their work.

 The Bennett Prize awards $50,000 to a woman artist to create her own solo exhibition of figurative realist paintings, which will travel the country.